Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 There's nothing wrong with enjoying aspects of the friendship and wanting to keep them going, but I think there comes a point where the kind move is let your friend go, because he can't do it on his own.
 You're giving up some perks of being pals with him, but it's more important to save him from being miserable and clinging to something he'll never have.

 Don't toy with your friend if you know he has feelings for you

-It's not the most mature or admirable behavior, but occasionally people will toy with a friend they know likes them.
-They might intentionally send mixed signals, be a tease, or try to hurt his feelings by "casually" bringing up details about how well things are going with another guy.
-One reason people do this is passive-aggressiveness.
-They resent their friend's romantic interest, and make small jabs to get back at him.
+It's not the most mature or admirable behavior, but occasionally people, men and women, will toy with a friend they know likes them.
+They might intentionally send mixed signals, be a tease, or try to hurt their feelings by "casually" bringing up details about how well things are going with their partner.
+One reason they do this is passive-aggressiveness.
+They resent their friend's romantic interest, and make small jabs to get back at them.
 Another reason is ego.
-Someone may not want to date a friend, but like the feeling of getting positive attention or having a person wrapped around their finger.
-Though just because something can be explained, doesn't mean it's okay.
+They may not want to date a friend, but like the feeling of getting positive attention or having someone wrapped around their finger.
+Though just because something can be explained doesn't mean it's okay.
 If you're doing this kind of thing knock it off.
 Find healthier ways to feel good about yourself, and if you really find yourself resenting a friend then address it in more a direct way.